oDNAudio/oDNAudio.github.io/index.md

   </tr>
 </table>

-<p align="justify">I am a PhD candidate in Economics at the Vienna University of Economics and Business (WU Wien).
-In my research I apply **econometric methods** to investigate **environmental issues**, including deforestation dynamics in the tropics, environmental impacts of mining and other industries, and projecting greenhouse gas emissions.</p>
+I am a PhD candidate in Economics at the Vienna University of Economics and Business (WU Wien).
+In my research I apply **econometric methods** to investigate **environmental issues**, including deforestation dynamics in the tropics, environmental impacts of mining and other industries, and projecting greenhouse gas emissions.

 <!-- I am also Senior Data Scientist at [World Data Lab](https://worlddata.io/), where I am the Data Lead for the [World Emissions Clock](https://worldemissions.io/). -->